GCOM7140/r4ds-exercises/README.md

  5. [Reproducibility](https://github.com/GCOM7140/r4ds-exercises/blob/master/exercises/05-reproducibility-exercises.md)

 ### Reviewing the Solutions
-After working through the exercises look at the solutions provided in the [solutions](https://github.com/GCOM7140/r4ds-exercises/tree/master/solutions) folder.
+After working through the exercises look at the solutions provided in the [solutions][solutions] folder.
 Compare your work with what is provided.
 There are usually multiple ways to perform the same operation in R, so do not be concerned if your code does not match exactly.
-Focus on ensuring that your output and answer appears the same.
+Focus on ensuring that your output and answer appear to be the same.
 Below are links to the solutions.

 Solutions: